 Hard pruning should be avoided at all costs due to the species' poor ability to bounce back.
 It also isn't advised to cut the stem back to reduce the overall height because of this issue.
 If the needles start to yellow or brown, cut the affected areas off with a clean pair of scissors and always perform a clean incision.

-Repot biannually in spring using a houseplant-labelled and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every two years in the spring, using a 'Houseplant' labelled and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Keep an eye out for thrips, aphids, mealybugs, root mealybugs and scale.
 Common diseases with Norfolk Pines are root rot, leaf-spot disease, botrytis (grey mould) and powdery mildew.
 Most diseases are caused by excess moisture in the soil or on the foliage; maintain dry needles and always avoid water-logging for best results.
 Click here to learn more about these issues.

 This plant is classified as mildly toxic.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.